maliknaik16/recaptcha-lite/readme.txt

 Download and extract this plugin to the `/wp-content/plugins/` folder and activate the plugin from Plugins menu in WordPress Admin Dashboard.

 == Frequently Asked Questions ==
-= What is reCAPTCHA v3? =
+= What is Google reCAPTCHA v3? =
 The reCAPTCHA v3 is a new version of the Google's reCAPTCHA that allows users to navigate the sites without having to solve "I'm not a robot" challenge.
-= I'm getting "ERROR for site owner" error, what should I do? = Make sure that you are using the right Site key and Secret key of the reCAPTCHA version.
+= I'm getting "ERROR for site owner" error, what should I do? = Make sure that you are using the right site key and secret key of the reCAPTCHA type.
 For example, if you use site key, and secret key of the reCAPTCHA v2 then these keys won't work for reCAPTCHA v3.

 == Screenshots ==
-1. Google reCAPTCHA Lite - Add new comment form
+1. Google reCAPTCHA Lite - Settings
-2. Google reCAPTCHA Lite - New password form
+2. Google reCAPTCHA Lite - Login form with reCAPTCHA v3
-3. Google reCAPTCHA Lite - Registration form
+3. Google reCAPTCHA Lite - Action name malformed error
-4. Google reCAPTCHA Lite - Login form
+4. Google reCAPTCHA Lite - Buddy press signup form
-5. Google reCAPTCHA Lite - Settings
+5. Google reCAPTCHA Lite - WooCommerce Login and Register Forms with Dark theme
+6. Google reCAPTCHA Lite - WooCommerce Checkout Form
+7. Google reCAPTCHA Lite - WooCommerce Captcha error on checkout

 == Changelog ==
 = 1.0 =